SebastianCB-dev/pattern-design/README.md

 1. Interface segregation
   - Basically it is about dividing the interfaces into smaller and more specific interfaces, instead of having a single large and general interface.
 In this way, classes only need to implement the interfaces that are relevant to them.
 This makes the code cleaner and easier to understand and prevents classes from implementing methods they don't need.

+2. Decorator
+  - The decorator pattern is used to add functionality to an object without changing its structure.
+This can be achieved by creating a decorator class that wraps the original class and provides additional functionality in its methods.
+The decorator class implements the same interface as the original class, so it can be used instead of the original class.
+The decorator class also contains a reference to the original class, so it can call the methods of the original class and add additional functionality to the methods.
+The decorator class can also add new methods.